Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

   `_invalidate_cache(context, "products")` or `_invalidate_cache(context,
 "salesmen")` right after the DAL operation.
 - Avoid mutating the workbook directly from outside the BLL.
 Doing so bypasses the invalidation hook and can leave cached data stale.
-If you absolutely need to touch the workbook, invalidate the affected bucket beforehand.

-This approach keeps memory usage low (only one workbook copy) while eliminating the “N+1” read pattern during domain operations.
+This approach keeps memory usage low (only one workbook copy) while eliminating the "N+1" read pattern during operations.

-## Development Workflow
+## Tests

 ### Test-Driven Development (TDD)

 New functionality should be driven by `pytest`-based tests under `tests/`.

-### Testing Strategy
+### Testing Files Structure

 The test suite follows a pyramid structure to keep fast feedback at the unit level while retaining confidence in the full stack:

 - **`tests/dal/`** – Integration coverage for the DAL that exercises real `openpyxl` reads and writes.
-- **`tests/bll/`** – Unit coverage for the BLL with the entire data layer (`data_manager`) mocked.
+- **`tests/bll/`** – Unit coverage for the BLL with the entire data access layer (DAL) mocked.
-- **`tests/cli/`** – Unit coverage for the CLI with the business logic layer (`core_logic`) mocked.
+- **`tests/cli/`** – Unit coverage for the CLI (Presentation Layer) with the business logic layer (BLL) mocked.
 - **`tests/test_integration_layers.py`** – Cross-layer integration without mocks, verifying the complete workflow from CLI through the DAL.

-### Test Structure and Standards
+### Test Structure Standards

-To ensure our tests are readable and maintainable by new developers, all test functions **must** adhere to the following standards:
+To ensure our tests are readable and maintainable by new developers, all test functions must adhere to the following standards:

 - **Arrange-Act-Assert (AAA) Pattern:** The body of every test function must be explicitly divided by comments to make its logic clear.
-- **Given/When/Then (GWT) Docstrings:** All test functions must have a docstring in the GWT format to describe the *intent* of the test.
+- **Given/When/Then (GWT) Docstrings:** All test functions must have a docstring in the GWT format to describe the intent of the test.

-### Logging
+## Logging

 Python's `logging` module is configured in `src/caad_erp/__init__.py`;
 modules acquire a logger with `logging.getLogger(__name__)`.

-Use the logger with wisdom and not exaggeration.

-### Docstrings

-Use Google-style docstrings for clarity and compatibility with automated documentation tools.
+## Key Design Rationale (Q&A)

+This section clarifies the "why" behind a few key architectural decisions that were made to prioritize robustness and maintainability.

+### Why is PaymentType a hard-coded Enum?

+We intentionally chose to hard-code the PaymentType list in `constants.py` instead of creating a separate `PaymentTypes` sheet in Excel.

+**Reason**: The value "On Credit" is a critical business rule, not just user data.

+**Risk**: If it were in an Excel sheet, a user could accidentally delete or rename it, which would fatally break all logic for tracking and paying debts.

+**Benefit**: By making it a hard-coded Enum, we make our "Sell on Credit" workflow 100% robust and safe from user error, at the minor cost of requiring a developer to add new payment types.

 ## Future Work

-- Enhance the CLI UX (for example, rich table output) while keeping it thin.
+- Enhance the CLI UX (for example, rich table output).
-- Document the archive workflow as part of operational runbooks.
-- Expand automated tests to cover end-to-end scenarios once the UI exists.
+- Expand automated tests to cover end-to-end scenarios.
 - Create a period-end script that recalculates inventory, seeds `OPEN_STOCK` entries in a new workbook, prunes inactive products or salesmen with no activity, and renames the old file.
+- Add automatic ID for products and salesman using hash
+- Optional revenue on cli for using the product sellprice (decide if this is good)
+- Create a WebUI